AnitaWGalina/FlatDango-Code-Challenge/README.md

 ### DELIVERABLES
-1.See the first movie's details
+1. See the first movie's details
-2.See a menu of all movies on the left side of the page in the `ul#films` element when the page loads
+2. See a menu of all movies on the left side of the page in the `ul#films` element when the page loads.
-3.Buy a ticket for a movie.
+3. Buy a ticket for a movie.
 After clicking the "Buy Ticket" button, I should see the number of available tickets decreasing on the frontend.

 ### DESCRIPTION